 If you are unsure about the seating arrangement, wait for the host to guide you to your seat.
 As for toasting, wait for everyone to be seated with drinks in their hands and then toast by looking everyone in the eye.
 It is wise to wait until everyone is served, and the host asks everyone to start eating with a ‘enjoy your meal.’

-In many Asian cultures, people are known to eat with their hands and Americans something called ‘finger foods.’
+In many Asian cultures, people are known to eat with their hands and the Americans have something called ‘finger foods.’
 However, eating with your hands is a big no-no for the Germans (and for the British, too).
 In German fine dining, even pizza and burgers are eaten with a fork and knife.

 In American and British culture, keeping your left hand under the table or on your lap will not attract any criticism.
 In the German culture, you must keep both your hands on the table – no elbows though.
 Since you’ll be eating with a fork and knife the entire time, this shouldn’t be difficult at all.